geoadmin/deploy/db_master_deploy/README.md

 #### materialized views
 materialized views are updated by default during:
-* database deploy - before the deploy begins in the source database
+* full database deploy - before the deploy begins in the source database
 * table deploy - after the deploy in the target database
+* table deploy - in the source database if the deploy is from `master` to `dev`

+for the table deploy, only the materialized views which rely on the deployed tables will be updated.

 you can deactivate the materialized view update with the optional parameter ``-r false``